Frequently asked questions about affordable housing

 - Affordable housing is housing for those who cannot afford what is readily available on the open market

 - A house is not affordable if it takes more than 30% of gross income or if the mortgage needed is more than 2.9 times joint income or 3.5 times single income.

 The government's definition of affordable housing is:

-Typically, you may wish to buy a 50% share to start off and pay rent on the unsold share of the property.
-The housing association or house builder retain ownership of the other 50% and if you can later afford a larger mortgage you can buy further shares.
-Eventually, you could staircase up to full ownership of the property.
-If you never reach that stage, you do not have to buy further shares at all; it is up to you.
-Provided that you keep up to date with your mortgage and rent payments you continue to live in the property in exactly the same way as if you owned 100% of the property.
+- You do not have to buy further shares at all; it is up to you.
+Provided that you keep up to date with your mortgage and rent payments you continue to live in the property in exactly the same way as if you owned 100% of the property

-Further shares will be at full market value of your property at the current time, based on the percentage share you are purchasing, and you will have to pay the normal legal and conveyancing fees.
-At no time will the remaining shares be sold to someone else.
+- Further shares will be at full market value of your property at the current time, based on the percentage share you are purchasing, and you will have to pay the normal legal and conveyancing fees

 You can at any time if you want to, sell your original share to another qualifying purchaser who has been assessed as being in need of affordable housing, following the processes set out by the council.

 All shared ownership properties in Wiltshire are advertised through the regional HomeBuy agent, Help to Buy South, and in most cases will also be advertised on the Homes4Wiltshire website.
 To register your interest for any shared ownership homes you will need to register both with Help to Buy South and with Homes4Wiltshire.